Best Christian Apps for Kids’ Screen Time

 2. Missional generation: See below

-3. Exalt: Review to be added soon.
-Subscribe to be notified.
+3. Exalt: Review to be added someday

 4. New Wine Family AR (see below)

-5. MGAR: Review to be added soon.
-Subscribe to be notified.
+5. MGAR: Review to be added someday.

-David.Goliath by Righteous Tales (iOS only)
+David.Goliath by Righteous Tales - iOS only

 Educational: 6/10